Loader gif

 Some people may also need to have more tax withheld to avoid a big tax bill if they lost certain tax benefits due to the tax reform.
 For example, in the past, taxpayers who had children age 17 or older would have claimed a personal exemption for them on their Form W-4.
 But, since the personal exemption is no longer available for 2018, they can no longer follow that same path.
 And since their children are over the age of 17, they don’t qualify for the expanded child tax credit either.

 All is not lost, however.
 The tax reform introduced a new $500 tax credit for non-child dependents.
-That means you can claim a credit on your for every person that lives with you and is age 17 and older.
+That means you can claim a credit on your tax return for every person that lives with you and is age 17 and older.
 The credit is designed to provide relief to taxpayers who lost the personal exemption allowance and aren’t eligible for the expanded child tax credit.

 Who should file a new Form W-4 to avoid having too much income tax withheld?